By Roger Annis, A Socialist In Canada, May 15, 2018

 The production and distribution networks are, of course, less damaging and onerous if the output expectation is kept to a small scale.

-Climate change researcher Alexander Dunlap explains well in an important new essay the dilemma of grafting ‘renewable energies’ onto existing patterns of humungous, ecology-destroying production and consumption of energy.
+Climate change researcher Alexander Dunlap explains well in an important new essay the dilemma of grafting ‘renewable energies’ onto existing patterns of humongous, ecology-destroying production and consumption of energy.
 His essay is published on the blog of Verso Books on May 10, 2018 and is titled, End the ‘Green’ delusions: Industrial-scale renewable energy is fossil fuel+‘.
 He is a post-doctoral researcher in the Department of Social and Cultural Anthropology at Vrije Universiteit Amsterdam.

 Malm does inform his readers that the capitalist system has a built-in expansion dynamic that knows no human or ecological bounds.
 But he doesn’t account for that in his scenario of renewable energies replacing fossil fuel and nuclear energies.
 This reluctance to examine the claims of liberal and libertarian environmentalists is a common failing of ecosocialist writers.

 Ecosocialism is a utopian doctrine that lacks a holistic view of the triple crisis facing humanity—global warming, yes, but also rising war and militarism and rising social inequities.
-It lacks a rigorous outlook of a future, ecological society.
+Ecosocialism lacks a rigorous outlook for a future, ecological society.
 It lacks a political strategy, rooted in the reality of class struggle, for replacing capitalist destruction and disorder with a planned, social economy.
 I have described these failings in a large number of past articles (see, as examples, my articles of January 2018, October 2016 and September 2016).

 Malm closes his book on a pessimistic note.
 He suggests in his concluding sentence that only a “miracle” can save humanity.
 That’s a thin thread on which to hang the fate of humankind.
 If, instead, we look at constituent elements of the admittedly herculean task of decelerating global warming and mitigating its consequences, a more optimistic outlook takes shape.
 Here is a sketch of some of the larger tasks at hand: